CarlisleInfoSec/misp-one-shot/README.md

 # MISP One‑Shot Installer 🚀

-This project provides a **single script** to go from a clean Debian 13 host to a fully functional [MISP](https://www.misp-project.org/) instance — LAN‑accessible, plugin‑ready, and snapshot‑safe.
+A single script to go from a **fresh Debian 13 host** to a fully functional [MISP](https://www.misp-project.org/) instance — LAN‑accessible, plugin‑ready, and snapshot‑safe.

-## Features
+This installer automates the entire process:
 - Installs all required packages (including `ed` for safe PHP injection)
 - Configures MariaDB with a dedicated `misp` user
 - Injects `MysqlObserverExtended` datasource into `database.php` without syntax errors